opsone-ch/documentation/howto/email.rst

 Context Based E-Mail Handling
 =============================

-.. hint:: This info applies to PHP based installations who do not alter the `sendmail_path` setting only.
+.. tip:: This info applies to PHP based installations who do not alter the `sendmail_path` setting only.

 Depending on the selected context, e-mails get either sent to their designated recipient, or get saved into the users ``~/tmp/`` directory.
 This prevents you from accidental deliveries within non-PROD contexts.